Review of WellsTrade

 Research and Education

-On the WellsTrade site, we found screeners for most of the investment vehicles the broker offers: equities, bonds, mutual funds, and ETFs.
+We found screeners for equities, mutual funds, ETFs, and bonds on WellsTrade’s website.
 There are no screeners for closed-end funds or options.

-Stock profiles at WellsTrade have trade recommendations and pdf reports from Morningstar and Wells Fargo Securities.
-There’s also a Consensus Rating from multiple analysts.
+Stock profiles at WellsTrade show PDF reports from Wells Fargo Securities and Morningstar, along with trade recommendations and a Consensus Rating from various analysts.

 Miscellaneous Services

-Individual Retirement Accounts: SEP, SIMPLE, Roth, and traditional accounts are available at WellsTrade.
-What we don’t like is a $95 closeout fee.
+Individual Retirement Accounts: SEP, SIMPLE, Roth, and traditional IRAs can be opened at WellsTrade.
+We don’t like the $49.95 closure fee, though.

 Recommendations